xeolabs/xeoEngine-experiment/README.md

         iframe:"myIFrame"
     });

-    /* Add scene actor
+    /* Add a scene actor, which sets up a scene graph */
-     */
     engine.call("addActor", {
         type:"scene",
         actorId:"scene"
     });

-    /* Add a child teapot actor to the root actor.
+    /* Add a teapot actor as a child of scene actor.
 This will create
      * a teapot in the scene graph.
      */
     engine.call("scene/addActor", {